 How the Process Begins

 Civil Commitments usually begin when a person is hospitalized or presents to a screening center.
-If the hospital’s medical staff determines you or a family member are a danger to himself/herself or to others, or to property, the staff can begin civil commitment proceedings.
+If the hospital’s medical staff determines that you or a family member is a danger to yourself, others, or property, the staff can initiate civil commitment proceedings.
 These proceedings take place in the hospital.
 They usually start when a suspected ill person says they want to leave.
 That starts a clock, when the hospital must get a court order for a temporary involuntary commitment.
-How long the hospital has to get this order depends on whether a person has consented to treatment previously or not, but regardless, it is short, 72 hours or less.
+The hospital has to get this order within 72 hours, regardless of whether a person has previously consented to treatment.

 The hospital has to have a psychiatrist sign off on the screening, has to have a second psychiatrist sign off on the state’s screening certificate, and has to request a temporary commitment and obtain a court order to keep a person confined beyond that time.

 Once someone is “temporarily committed”, they have the right to have another hearing, before a Superior Court Judge, no longer than 20 days after the initial commitment occurs.
-Until then, the commitment will continue until the Judge agrees the person is no longer a danger, whereupon they will be put on what is known as “CEEP” status, and a social worker will begin looking for an appropriate out-placement for him or her.
+Until then, the commitment will continue until the Judge agrees that the person is no longer a danger, at which point they will be put on what is known as “CEEP” status.
+A social worker will begin looking for an appropriate outplacement for them.

 The term “CEEP” means a “conditional extension pending placement”.
 Translated, it means the hospital thinks your family member can leave, but the social worker has not yet determined whether your family member can or should come home or transition to a residential placement setting, or be referred to an outpatient setting.